pepnochizzy/week03-assignment/README.md

 - 🎯 Use local storage to save and restore the cookie count and relevant game information.
 - 🎯 Use setInterval to increment the cookie count and manage the game state each second.
 - 🎯Managing the game state includes saving progress and updating the DOM.

+# Reflection

+# Things I found difficult:

+- when making the container for shop upgrades, I wanted to make the whole div a button.
+I knew that the eventHandler would need to update totalSnailCount and sps by the cost and the increase provided by the API, however, I knew that these variables/values were declared inside a function AND inside a for loop.
+What ended up happening is that if I assigned the containers as eventListeners inside the loop, I could not give the handler arguments as it would call the handler each iteration.
+If I did not give the handler arguments, I do not know how to get the information into the eventHandler and it felt wrong to also have the handler inside the upgradeContainer().
+I also tried putting the eventlistener outside of the for loop but within upgradeContainer() but it did not work as intended either.
+Perhaps I could declare the handler inside the listener?
+This is another issue with scope, although I felt much more confident with scope throughout the rest of this assignment and so I do feel I am progressing.
+This was a scope issue with added complexity of for loops and wanting wet code.